-Karen Bamberger is a shareholder with 25 years litigation experience.
-She is chair of BPM's defense litigation practice group.
+Karen Bamberger is a shareholder and a member of the Management Committee with 25 years litigation experience.
 Her practice is primarily in the areas of product liability and complex litigation.
 Her litigation experience spans the breadth of defending medical drug and device manufacturers in class actions and in multidistrict litigation to defending motor vehicle drivers in catastrophic injury, brain injury and wrongful death cases and defending landowners in a wide variety of premises liability cases.